Career Timeline of Michael Conforto: Major Achievements and Milestones

 How Michael Conforto built a successful career.
 Explore key moments that defined the journey.

-Michael Conforto, known as "Scooter", is a professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
+Michael Thomas Conforto, nicknamed "Scooter", is an American professional baseball outfielder currently playing for the Los Angeles Dodgers in Major League Baseball (MLB).
 He previously played for the New York Mets and the San Francisco Giants.
-A notable MLB player, Conforto has established himself as a prominent outfielder throughout his career.
+His career has primarily been in MLB, where he has established himself as a professional outfielder.

 July 11, 2014: Signed with the Mets